Soligent Introduces Solar Engine

 Solar Engine amalgamates the talents of independent dealers into a virtual organization so that they can compete against larger dealers without giving up their autonomy or brand names and also uses is large economy of scale to reduce the cost of project management, financing materials management and other costs.
 Sales-focused dealers, for example, can leverage Solar Engine to obtain permits, design systems and get projects installed, completing these tasks for substantially less than they could do on their own.

 Installation-focused dealers, meanwhile, can participate in larger, and more, projects by serving as a Solar Engine installation partner, providing their services to projects originated by sales-focused dealers.
-Solar Engine will also provide a pathway for electricians, roofers and specialists to add solar as a service offering.
+Solar Engine will also provide a pathway for electricians, roofers and HVAC specialists to add solar as a service offering.

-Soligent also aggregates demand and negotiates directly on behalf Solar Engine dealers to obtain volume discounts on equipment as well as financial options such as power purchase agreements or loans from multiple vendors at market-leading rates.
+Soligent also aggregates demand and negotiates directly on behalf Solar Engine dealers to obtain volume discounts on equipment as well as financial options such as purchase agreements or loans from multiple vendors at market-leading rates.
 Soligent’s optimization engine will can comb through 40 or more different options for financing solar projects and provide dealers and their customers an optimal solution for their location.

-Soligent’s goal is to make solar the obvious choice for power for both consumers and businesses.
+Soligent’s goal is to make solar the obvious choice for for both consumers and businesses.
 Based in Rohnert Park, Calif., the company is the largest sourcing and logistics provider for renewable energy products in the Americas with hundreds of millions in annual revenue and 33 years of experience.
 It serves over 3,000 solar dealers.

 In 2013, Jonathan Doochin became CEO and brought in a new management team with extensive experience in solar to build on this heritage by creating new services on top of Soligent’s logistics expertise.
 Before Soligent, Jonathan co-founded Clark Energy Group, an energy services company which successfully won a $5 billion contract for retrofits for federal government buildings, the Harvard Graduate School Leadership Institute and a Ferrari leasing agency, among other companies.
 He also later served as an advisor to the DOE.